DataDog/documentation/content/en/tracing/services/inferred_services.md

 {{< /code-block >}}

-If your collector version is below v0.95.0, update the collector configuration with :
+If your Collector version is below v0.95.0, update the following Collector configuration:

 {{< code-block lang="yaml" collapsible="true" >}}